kakkky/eks-sandbox/k8s/cluster/eks/README.md

 ```

 **Note**: Make sure to destroy Kubernetes resources first to avoid orphaned AWS resources (like LoadBalancers) that Terraform doesn't track.

+**Important**: If you registered a domain via Route53, it cannot be deleted via `terraform destroy`.
+Domains must be managed manually in AWS Console and cost $13/year minimum.